benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### People Analytics
 In this day and age, everyone expects that employers will do some online investigation of prospective employees, however, people analytics proves to be much more sinister.
 In addition to profiling potential employees using external data (public, paid-for, or otherwise), some employers continually analyse and profile existing staff using external data, and via analysis of internal social media, email, surveys, and the like.
-So, if you're filling out questionaires at work, using the corporate social networking tools, crowd-sourcing and ideation tools, using email, doing surveys, wikis, what have you, there may be additional reasons beyond engaging with staff, such as analysis and profiling.
+So, if you're filling out questionnaires at work, using the corporate social networking tools, crowd-sourcing and ideation tools, using email, doing surveys, wikis, what have you, there may be additional reasons beyond engaging with staff, such as analysis and profiling.
 And, everything you're doing publicly online is bound to be used at some time in the future for profiling and analysis as well.

-But really, that's all just tip of the iceburg stuff.
+But really, that's all just tip of the iceberg stuff.
 According to an article in _"The Atlantic"_  [^1], the Las Vegas casino Harrah’s tracks the smiles of the card dealers and waitstaff (its analytics team has quantified the impact of smiling on customer satisfaction) and Bloomberg logs every keystroke of every employee along with every time they enter and leave the premises according to _"Business Insider Australia"_  [^2].

 The people analytics company Gild [^3] use an algorithm that scours the internet for open-source code in order to profile software engineers, and perhaps more alarmingly, the algorithm purportedly evaluates the code for its simplicity, elegance, documentation, and several other factors, including the frequency with which it’s been adopted by other programmers.
 Stack Overflow is also mined to analyse questions and answers by individuals and the breadth and popularity of that advice.
 Linkedin and Twitter are mined to analyse the language individuals use, and Gild have decided that certain phrases and words used in association with one another distinguishes expert software engineers from less skilled programmers.
 According to Gild, it knows _"these phrases and words are associated with good coding because it can correlate them with its evaluation of open-source code, and with the language and online behavior of programmers in good positions at prestigious companies"._  [^1]. _"It's an algorithmic challenge to correctly match up data from various sources and assemble those into accurate master profiles with high degree of confidence -- and that's part of the secret sauce"_. [^4]

-There are many other people focussed analytics companies out there, and it's unknown what data they collect, how their algorithms analyse that data, and what "score" they end up appointing any individual [^5].
+There are many other people focused analytics companies out there, and it's unknown what data they collect, how their algorithms analyse that data, and what "score" they end up appointing any individual [^5].
 Data collected about us and the profiles created from that data are not in our control.
 If you're a programmer and have ever touched the internet, chances are that many of these companies have already profiled you.
 <br/>
 <br/>